open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         bin/daemon.sh start cluster-manager

 8. Choose worker machines to run portals.
 These machines must be visible to clients.
-9. Edit the configuration items of portals in Release-<Version>/controller/controller.toml.
+9. Edit the configuration items of portals in Release-<Version>/portal/portal.toml.
     + Make sure the rabbit.port and rabbit.host point to the RabbitMQ
-    + Make sure the controller.networkInterface is specified to the correct network interface which the clients’ signaling and control messages are expected to connect through.
+    + Make sure the portal.networkInterface is specified to the correct network interface which the clients’ signaling and control messages are expected to connect through.
+    + The [portal.roles.*] section defines user-roles' permission in rooms and the [portal.roles.*.subscribe/publish] section defines attributes of actions of specific roles.

-10. Choose worker machine to run webrtc-agent and/or rtsp-agent and/or recording-agent and/or audio-agent and/or video-agents.
+10. Choose worker machine to run session-agent and/or webrtc-agent and/or avstream-agent and/or recording-agent and/or audio-agent and/or video-agents.
 This machine must be visible to each other, and if webrtc-agent is running on it, it must be visible to other client.

     - If you want to use Intel<sup>®</sup> Visual Compute Accelerator (VCA) to run video agents, please follow section [Configure VCA nodes](#Conferencesection2_3_9) to enable nodes of Intel VCA as a visible seperated machines.

-11. Edit the configuration items in Release-<Version>/{audio,video,access}_agent/agent.toml.
+11. Edit the configuration items in Release-<Version>/{audio,video,access,session,recording,avstream,sip}_agent/agent.toml.

     - Make sure the rabbit.port and rabbit.host point to the RabbitMQ server.